- This event has passed.

 - 7.00 pm -7.10pm: Announcements and Speaker Introductions

-- 7.10 pm-7.40 pm: “Emergence of RISC-V computer architecture: embedded applications and machine learning acceleration”, Dr. Zvonimir Bandić, Sr. Director of Next Generation Platform Technologies at Western Digital Corporation, Board of Directors member of RISC-V foundation, Chair of OpenCAPI foundation.
+- 7.10 pm-7.40 pm: “Using RISC-V to Accelerate Machine Learning”, Dr. Zvonimir Bandić, Sr. Director of Next Generation Platform Technologies at Western Digital Corporation, Board of Directors member of RISC-V foundation, Chair of OpenCAPI foundation.

 - 7.45pm-8.15 pm: “Understanding Data at Storage Edge: An AI / ML Perspective ”, Dr. Ned Varnica, Director, Marvell Semiconductor